imagej/imagej.github.io/_pages/Principles.md

 ### Why not simply choose a manual threshold?

 "I usually define a manual threshold to extract my objects..., is this ok?"
 As a recommendation...
-Whenever possible, try to avoid manual thresholding\!\!\!
+Whenever possible, try to avoid manual thresholding!!!

 **Manual methods have several limitations:**